Ircam-RnD/xmm-unity/README.md

 To build for Android you need to have the Android NDK installed, and for MacOSX you need to have XCode installed.

+#### credits / license

+This plugin has been written by the ISMM team at IRCAM, within the context of the RAPID-MIX project, funded by the European Union’s Horizon 2020 research and innovation programme.
+The original XMM code has been authored by Jules Françoise.
+See the [XMM repository](https://github.com/ircam-rnd/xmm) for detailed credits and licensing information (dual GPL).